dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

             - column      : with-12col
               heading     : Choosing the right color
               description :
-                As the company's branding had to be depict simplicity, seriousness, cutting edge technology and had to be unique.
-I went through the various Biotech companies logo and tried to get sense of the color pallete they were using.
-I observed that there were very few companies using purple color( combination of Red and Blue).
-Which symbolises energy and creativity.
-                After trying out few shades we settled down with the below color pallete.
+                During our discussion the stakeholders wanted the brand to speak for simplicity, seriousness, trust, cutting edge and freshness.
+To achive this I looked at more than 100 Biotech companies on Angellist, and observed that there were very few companies which where using shades of purple.
+As purple closely resembles with most of the words above.
+After trying out different contrasts and shades purple.
+We settled down with the below pallete.

         - column          : with-12col
           child           :